faelgabriel/elixircd/README.md

 #### Channel Modes

-These modes are applied to channels themselves, affecting channel behavior and access control.
+These modes apply to channels and define behavior, restrictions, and access rules.

 - **+A (Admin Only)**: Only IRC operators with admin access may join. ❌
 - **+C (No CTCP)**: Blocks CTCP messages to the channel. ✅